 Credit risk with respect to accounts receivable is dispersed due to the large number of customers.
 The Company routinely assesses the creditworthiness of its customers.
 The Company generally has not experienced any material losses related to receivables from individual customers, or groups of customers.
 The Company does not require collateral.
 Due to these factors, no additional credit risk beyond amounts provided for collection losses is believed by management to be probable in the Company's accounts receivable.
-In light of the novel strain of coronavirus that surfaced in Wuhan, China in December 2019 and was subsequently declared a Public Health Emergency of International Concern by the World Health Organization ("COVID-19"), the Company assessed the implications on accounts receivable and increased its allowance for doubtful accounts to \$1,247 as of March 31, 2020 as compared to \$240 as of December 31, 2019 due to increased risk of collectability of its outstanding trade receivables.

-For the three months ended March 31, 2020 and 2019, no individual customer accounted for more than 10% of total revenue.
+For the three and nine months ended September 30, 2020 and 2019, no individual customer accounted for more than 10% of total revenue.

-As of March 31, 2020, one customer accounted for 12% of net accounts receivable.
-As of December 31, 2019, one customer accounted for 18% of net accounts receivable.
-No other individual customer accounted for more than 10% of net accounts receivable at March 31, 2020 or December 31, 2019.
+As of September 30, 2020, two customers each accounted for approximately 10% of net accounts receivable.
+As of December 31, 2019, one customer accounted for approximately 18% of net accounts receivable.

-Included in net accounts receivable at March 31, 2020 and December 31, 2019, are \$5,980 and \$8,880, respectively, of unbilled accounts receivable primarily related to advertising customers that are generally billed within a quarter subsequent to services being rendered.
-The decrease in unbilled accounts receivable of \$2,900 is due to a decrease in advertising revenues, a decrease in revenue from partnerships with certain financing services companies and the impact of price concessions offered to customers in response to the COVID-19 pandemic.
+Included in net accounts receivable at September 30, 2020 and December 31, 2019, are \$6,869 and \$8,880, respectively, of unbilled accounts receivable primarily related to advertising customers that are generally billed within a quarter subsequent to services being rendered.